Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Experiments

-We assume that a small dataset would have a shifted distribution compared to a large dataset, for instance, some small datasets have narrow support of visited states.
-Based on the assumption we have made, we evaluate our method across different dataset collection strategies since each dataset has a different data distribution.
-In ExoRL ~\citep{yarats2022don}, we chose TD3 as a comparison algorithm and SMM ~\citep{lee2019efficient}, RND ~\citep{burda2018exploration}, and ICM ~\citep{pathak2017curiosity}, as \textit{walker walk} task datasets.
-In \cite{yarats2022don}, ICM shows the best performance, followed by RND, SMM, and TD3 shows the best performance in ICM.
-We compare TD3 to TD3 with our method in reduced datasets (\textit{i.e., 1\%, 10\%, 100\%)} over three seeds.
-To construct reduced datasets, we select the data from the front.
-With same reduced datasets, we conduct both pre-training and RL-training.
-Figure~\ref{fig:walker} shows the results.
-For all datasets, applying our method with only 10\% of datasets outperforms vanilla TD3 with full datasets.
-Especially in RND, even training with 1\% of datasets shows a significantly high average return.
+We hypothesize that smaller datasets induce distributional shifts compared to larger ones, as they often exhibit narrower coverage of the visited state space.
+To examine this effect, we evaluate our method across datasets generated by different collection strategies, each producing distinct data distributions.
+Using the ExoRL benchmark, we select TD3 as the baseline and consider datasets collected with SMM, RND, and ICM for the \textit{walker walk} task.
+As reported in \citep{yarats2022don}, ICM achieves the highest performance among the three, followed by RND and SMM.
+We compare vanilla TD3 and TD3 augmented with our method using reduced subsets of the datasets (\textit{1\%, 10\%, 100\%}) over three random seeds.
+Reduced datasets are constructed by taking the initial segments of the trajectories, and both pretraining and RL training are conducted on these subsets.
+As shown in Figure~\ref{fig:walker}, our method consistently outperforms vanilla TD3 across all dataset types, even when using only 10\% of the data.
+Notably, on the RND dataset, training with just 1\% of the data achieves remarkably high returns, exceeding the full-data baseline.